wp-plugins/quotes-and-tips/readme.txt

 3. Frontend page with Quotes and Tips block.

 == Changelog ==

+= V1.26 - 28.07.2015 =
+* New : Ability to restore settings to defaults.
+* Update : We updated all functionality for wordpress 4.2.3.

 = V1.25 - 18.05.2015 =
 * Update : BWS plugins section is updated.